-You should contact your Division in order to change seminar groups.
+Please contact your Divisions' Programmes Administration team to change seminar groups.

 Changing your course

-Visa (Student/Tier 4 route) students MUST follow this process using the change form.
-Failure to do so may result in a breach of your visa study conditions.
+If you are a visa (Student/Tier 4 route) student, you MUST follow this process using the change form or you will risk breaching your visa study conditions.